New Zealand v England fifth ODI scoreboard

-Christchurch, New Zealand, March 10, 2018 (AFP) - - Scores at the end of the New Zealand innings in the fifth one-day international against England in Christchurch on Saturday:
+Christchurch, New Zealand, March 10, 2018 (AFP) - - Completed scoreboard in the fifth one-day international between New Zealand and England in Christchurch on Saturday:

 New Zealand